 A single AEFI report may contain one or more adverse events.
 Reported events are temporally associated with vaccination (i.e., occur after vaccination within a biologically plausible timeframe) but not necessarily causally associated.
-The 1,676 AEFI reports received up to June 12, 2021 contained a total of 2,175 adverse events for a ratio of 1.3 events per COVID-19 AEFI report.
+The 1,812 AEFI reports received up to June 19, 2021 contained a total of 2,341 adverse events for a ratio of 1.3 events per COVID-19 AEFI report.
 The most frequently reported events were other allergic events (e.g., allergic rash, hives, pruritus, and gastrointestinal symptoms), events managed as anaphylaxis, and anaesthesia/paraesthesia (Figure 2).
-Of the events managed as anaphylaxis, roughly half met the Brighton Collaboration anaphylaxis case definition with level 1, 2, or 3 diagnostic certainty.13

 Figure 2: Adverse events following receipt of a COVID-19 vaccine, British Columbia, Dec.
 13, 2020 - Jun.
-12, 2021 (N=2,175)
+19, 2021 (N=2,341)